Sierpc: History

 In the 10th century Sierpc was a stronghold of early Piast-ruled Poland.
 According to tradition, a church was built in 1003.
 The oldest known mention of Sierpc comes from 1155.
 In 1322 Sierpc received town rights.
 The town then was a property of Płock bishops.
 Its name is of Polish origin, and comes either from the word sierp ("sickle") and the name of the Sierpienica river, or from the old Polish given names Wszepraw/Siepraw or Sierpek.
 In 1509 Polish King Sigismund I the Old granted the local cloth manufacturers a "protective make", placed on a lead seal on a cloth base, this privilege was given to the most significant towns.
-Administratively it was located in the Płock Voivodeship in the Greater Poland Province.
+It was a private town and county seat, administratively located in the Płock Voivodeship in the Greater Poland Province.
 In the 17th century, there was a sizeable Scottish community in Sierpc.

 In 1793 the town started to fall into decline, it was annexed by Prussia in the Second Partition of Poland.
 In 1807 regained by Poles, it became part of the short-lived Duchy of Warsaw, and in 1815 it became part of Congress Poland, later on forcibly integrated into the Russian Empire.
 In 1831, after the unsuccessful Polish November Uprising against Russia, Sierpc was destroyed during military operations and a plague, but started to recover slowly.
 During the January Uprising, on February 8, 1863, the town was captured by Polish insurgents and then recaptured by the Russians.
 In 1867 Sierpc regained a position of a district town.
 Start of the time of a fast economic development.
 After World War I, in 1918, Poland regained independence and Sierpc was reintegrated with Poland.

 During the Polish–Soviet War, on August 12, 1920, the town was captured by the Soviets, who plundered it and occupied it for several days.
 In 1921 Sierpc's population of 6,722 included 2,861 (42.5%) Jews.